 Can you sleep in your car at Walmart?

-Walmart can be an excellent option for an overnight sleeping spot.
+If you’re wondering, can you park overnight at Walmart?
+The answer is normally yes.
+It can be an excellent option for an overnight sleeping spot.
 Walmart is also a great place to go inside and pick up any essentials that you may have forgotten for your night in a vehicle.

 Many Walmart locations allow free overnight parking.
 If you arrive at a Walmart near a national park it’s common to see RVs parked there.
 This is a good indication that there is free overnight parking.